 To check the existence of metas, you can use the following site, https://www.view-page-source.com/.
 Copy and paste the url you want to share and the source code with its famous header will appear.

 If the meta are present, then you're sure the right voice.

 For example, for this article about .SRT sharing on facebook will give the following result:

-Use tools to check your content before you share it.
-We have a small list for you below:
+Help yourself to tools to check your content before you share it.
+We've got a little list for you below: